-- Depression — you start to isolate yourself from people as you try to process and reflect on the loss.
+- Depression — you start to isolate yourself from others as you try to process and reflect on the loss.

 - The upward turn — the feelings of pain and anger has reduced, and you are more relaxed and calmer.

 - Reconstruction and working through — here, you start to put the pieces of your life back together and consider what the future holds.